 Global climate compensation is a liberal and minimally invasive tool to implement climate mitigation, climate justice, and poverty reduction.
 It uses the advantages of the market economy to distribute the external costs of fossil fuels as efficiently as possible and makes polluters pay. .
 The idea is not new, nor is it perfect.
 But it is much better to have a workable plan that may need to be tweaked than none at all.
 The question of whether a better system can be found is legitimate.
 But it should not prevent us from getting started with the implementation of global climate compensation.
 Because we are rapidly running out of time.

 This article also appeared in German on Higgs.ch.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Henrik Nordborg has a PhD in physics from the ETH Zurich and spent 10 years working in the private sector, before joining the Eastern Switzerland University of Applied Sciences.
-After realizing that the most important questions of our time were missing from the official curriculum, he started giving public climate lectures in 2013.
-He also maintains a blog with the motto “Giving Our Children a Reason Not to Hate Us".
+Henrik Nordborg is a professor of physics at the Eastern Switzerland University of Applied Sciences.
+He has a PhD in physics from the ETH Zurich and spent 10 years working in the private sector.
+He gives public climate lectures and also maintains a blog with the motto “Giving Our Children a Reason Not to Hate Us".